Health and Medical Insurance Differences: HMO, PPO, POS, EPO

 Different Types of Managed Healthcare Plans: HMO, PPO, POS, EPO Explained

 Managed health care plans are an alternative to traditional health care plans like fee-for-service plans.
 In the past few decades, managed health care plans have become a popular health insurance choice as health care costs have increased.
-The type of managed plan you have will dictate how you obtain your medical services so it is worthwhile learning about them and how they work.
+The type of managed plan you have will dictate how you obtain your medical services, these are the main types of health plan:

 - Health Maintenance Organization (HMO)